Bisola24/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-SQL-/README.md

 Tamara Dahlen	        Technology

 7. Which small business customers had the highest sales?

 Customer_Name	Total_Sales
 Dennis Kane	75967.59322

-8.Which corporate customer placed the most number of order in 2009-2012 Customer_Name	Total_Orders
+8.Which corporate customer placed the most number of order in 2009-2012

+Customer_Name	Total_Orders
 Adam Hart	27

 9. Which consumer customer was the most profitable one?

 Customer_Name	total_profit
 Emily Phan	34005.44

-10.Which customer returned items, and what segment do they belong to? customer_name	customer_segment
+10.Which customer returned items, and what segment do they belong to?

+customer_name	customer_segment
     0	                0

 11. If the delivery truck is the most economical but the slowest shipping method and express air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the order priority?
 Explain your answer

-Order_Priority	Ship_Mode	Total_Orders	Total_Shipping_Cost	Avg_Cost_Per_Order
+Order_Priority	Ship_Mode	Total_Orders	Total_Shipping_Cost
 Critical	Delivery Truck	228	10783.81995	47.29745591
 Critical	Express Air	200	1742.099988	8.71049994
 Critical	Regular Air	1180	8586.759962	7.276915222